 Edward A. (Ted) Spilsbury

-Following in his father’s footsteps, Ted Spilsbury is a second generation Funeral Director.
+Following in his father’s footsteps, Ted Spilsbury is a second generation funeral director.
 Ted and his father, LeGrande Spilsbury, have served the residents of southern Utah, Arizona, and Nevada for a combined total of nearly 76 years.
 Currently serving all of southern Utah and sections of Arizona and Nevada, this beautiful mortuary is often referred to as the “Crown Jewel of Funeral Service.”
 As Ted and Vivian reflect upon the Spilsbury heritage of funeral service, they are very pleased that they have been able to reach such a high level of service and professionalism on behalf of the families they serve.

-Jody is a third generation funeral director, born and raised in St. George, Ut.
+Jody is a third generation funeral director, born and raised in St. George, UT.
 She and her loving husband are parents to three sons.
 When their youngest son started school full time, Jody did as well.
 She enrolled in American Academy McAllister Institute of Funeral Service in New York, NY.
-Graduating in July of 2014, Seventy-five years after her Grandfather LeGrande Spilsbury, Jody fulfilled her lifelong dream of providing loving service to grieving Families.
-Jody – “Being able to continue the Legacy my grandfather and father have begun is an honor.
-Growing up watching the care, love and respect they showed to Families, at a most tender time in their lives, nurtured and molded my belief as to the importance of funeral service and putting others needs above your own.”
+Graduating in July of 2014, seventy-five years after her grandfather LeGrande Spilsbury, Jody fulfilled her lifelong dream of providing loving service to grieving families.
+She says, “Being able to continue the legacy my grandfather and father have begun is an honor.
+Growing up watching the care, love, and respect they showed to families, at a most tender time in their lives, nurtured and molded my belief as to the importance of funeral service and putting others’ needs above your own.”